Monarchy of Sweden: Monarch

-Translated as "By the Grace of God, King of the Swedes, the Goths, and the Wends" or "By the Grace of God, King of Sweden, of the Goths and Vandals".

 During the reign of the House of Holstein-Gottorp from 1751 to 1818, the title Heir to Norway (Arvinge till Norge) was also used, as well as other titles connected to the Dukes of Holstein-Gottorp.
 When, after the Napoleonic Wars, Norway was in personal union with Sweden, the title included King of Norway, in older Swedish spellings: Sweriges, Norriges, Göthes och Wendes Konung.

 Upon his accession, Carl XVI Gustaf chose for his title simply Sveriges Konung (King of Sweden).

 Dynasts

 The customary title of the heir apparent is crown prince (kronprins) or crown princess (kronprinsessa).
 The wife of a crown prince would also receive a corresponding title, but not the husband of a crown princess.
 The traditional official title used until 1980 for other dynastic male heirs was hereditary prince (arvfurste), although the word prince (prins) was used in constitutional legal texts such as the Act of Succession and also colloquially and informally.
 Female dynasts are titled princess (prinsessa).

 The Swedish Succession Act was altered in 1980 to allow for female succession to the throne.